yubobo/cdap/docs/loom-docs/source/guide/bcp/option4/index.rst

 Overview
 ========
-#.
-Architecturally very similar to Multiple Master approach, except for using custom replication.
-#.
-Data will be divided into shards, and divided amongst DBs across all data centers.
-Each shard will have one owner DB.
-#.
-Each shard is synchronously replicated locally, and at least one copy on a remote data center.
+If synchronous Database cluster turns out to be not optimal for a Loom installation, then we have to consider an alternative solution where we use local Databases in each data center with custom data replication service.
+This will allow for all data centers to share the data, while reducing the need to replicate all the data in the Database.

+Since we will not be sharing a Databasse across data centers now, we'll need to treat the data a little bit differently than before.
+The data will be divided into shards based on the cluster ID partitioning.
+Each shard will be exclusively assigned to an owner Database in a data center.
+Only Loom Servers running locally will be able to write to such a shard.
+Any requests to update the clusters in non-local shard will be routed to the Loom Server runninig in the data center owning the shard.
+This update strategy prevents write conflicts since any updates to a cluster can be done only in a single Database.

-#.
-Replication occurs in chunks.
-Data replication upon completion of operations, and any state information to restart in progress operations are replicated.
+The custom replication replicates data only upon completion of operations, and any minimal state information to restart any operations in progress when a data center goes down is also replicated.
+Intermediate state change data will not be replicated, hence reducing the replication overhead.

-#.
-Data partitioning will prevent conflicts.
-#.
-Regular operations in a data center will happen on local shards (local DB).
-#.
-DB calls to other shards will be routed to the DB that is the owner of the shard.
-#.
-User traffic to Loom UIs across data centers is routed through HAProxy.
-#.
-In-flight queues on Zoo Keeper will still remain local to a data center.
+Also, each shard is synchronously replicated locally (to handle intra-datacenter failover), and also replicated to at least one remote data center.

+Since we now do not replicate each state change across data centers, users of a data center will have a delayed view of remote cluster state.
+The replication implementation should try to make this dealy as minimal as possible.

 Failover
 ========
-#.
-When a data center fails, the remote data center having the shards of the failed data center will become the new owner of the shards.
+When a data center fails, the remote data centers having the shards of the failed data center will become the new owners of the shards.
-#.
-All calls to failed over shards will need to be routed to the new owner DB.
+All calls to these shards will need to be routed to the new owner data centers.
-#.
-User traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.
+User traffic from the failed data center will be re-routed to other data centers automatically by the load balancer.

 Pros
 ====
 #.
 Reads/writes to local shards (majority of operations) are optimal.
 #.
-Consistent view of data at all times from all data centers due to routing.
+Data consistency is maintained on updates due to all updates for a cluster getting routed to a single Database.
 #.
-Highly scalable.
+Improves scalability due to selective replication of data.
 #.
 Minimal data loss on data center failure.

 Cons
 ====
 #.
 Complex to implement.
 #.
-Reads/writes to non-local shards will be slow.
+Writes to non-local shards will be slow.
 #.
 All transactions in progress in a data center when it goes down will be lost.